 Our thoughts, feelings, and actions arise from intricate interactions between brain regions.
 A major challenge for modern neuroscience is to discover the rules for how these interactions regulate brain function.
 Addressing this challenge is part of an ongoing collaboration involving a team of researchers at the University of British Columbia, the Icahn School of Medicine at Mount Sinai, the Harvard Medical School, and the University of Pennsylvania.

-The team analysed diffusion-weighted MRI brain scans together with genetic and cognitive data from 1066 healthy men and women participating in the Human Connectome Project.
+The team analyzed diffusion-weighted MRI brain scans together with genetic and cognitive data from 1066 healthy men and women participating in the Human Connectome Project.
 They mapped the connections of each brain region to all other parts of the brain and used computational models to estimate regional controllability, which is a measure of the control each brain region exerts over others based on its connectivity profile.

 Brain regions can be distinguished in two types based on their controllability: regions with many and flexible connections were primarily located within higher-order brain networks involved in a wide range of complex attentional, memory and emotional processes, while those with few and fixed connections could be primarily found within networks supporting sensory and motor processes.
 Moreover, brain-regional controllability was heritable, meaning that genetic factors have a direct bearing on the brain-mind relationship.